BLOG

 If the wash sale rule is changed, what does it mean for crypto investors like me?

-Seeing that no laws tying cryptocurrency to the wash sale rule have moved forward, it’s likely that at this time investors can sell their cryptocurrency at a loss, claim a capital loss on their tax return, and re-enter the position shortly after.
+At this time, the wash sale rule has not yet been expanded to apply to cryptocurrency.
+As a result, investors can sell their cryptocurrency at a loss, claim a capital loss on their tax return, and re-enter the position shortly after.

 Still, investors should be prepared for potential changes at some point in the future.
-If the wash sale rule is introduced to cryptocurrency, investors will need to carefully track the dates they bought and sold their coins if they wish to re-enter the market while still claiming their capital losses.
+If the wash sale rule is introduced to cryptocurrency, investors will need to record the dates they bought and sold their coins if they wish to re-enter the market while still claiming their capital losses.

 How can I tell which one of my assets is currently trading at a loss?

-If you’ve traded cryptocurrencies through multiple wallets and exchanges, it can be difficult to tell which one of your assets is currently trading at a loss.
+If you hold cryptocurrency in multiple wallets and exchanges, it can be difficult to tell which one of your assets is currently trading at a loss.

 Crypto tax software like CoinLedger can help.
 Once you import your cryptocurrency transaction history, you’ll be able to view all of your tax-loss harvesting opportunities at a glance.